Chaoses-Ib/DirectoryOpus/Manual/reference/command_reference/command_modifier_reference.md

 The **@hideblock** modifier lets you use the various other modifiers to hide or show multiple buttons at once, without having to repeat the tests in each button.

 Use **@hideblock:begin** on a button to begin the block, along with whichever other modifiers are appropriate.
-The buttons within the block will be hidden or shown depending on the the state of the the first button.
+The buttons within the block will be hidden or shown depending on the state of the first button.
 For example,

     @hideif:!Set VIEW=Thumbnails
     @hideblock:begin